|Scientific Name||Avena fatua|

 The grains are 6-8 mm (0.24 - 0.31 inch) long, rust-colored.

 The main flush occurs in (early) spring.
-The seeds have little tolerance to frost, the dormancy is broken during the summer at high temperatures.
-They emergence from up to 10 cm (3.93 inch) soil depth.
+The seeds have little frost tolerance, the dormancy is broken during the summer at high temperatures.
+Main emergence happens from up to 10 cm (3.93 inch) soil depth, but occurs at low rates also much deeper soil layers.

 Short living in soil (2-3 years).